grpc/grpc-dotnet/doc/implementation_comparison.md

 Grpc.Core gets support for other transports supported by C-Core for free.
 Some (minor) integration work might be required to actually use these transports with gRPC C#.

 grpc-dotnet only supports the default transport.

+Note that TLS support in grpc-dotnet is platform dependent.
+TLS is fully supported on Windows and Linux, but doesn't work on MacOS.

 Notes: